Prevention measures to protect life and property are in effect April 15-Oct. 15 on 13 million acres of DNR-protected lands.

-Even with this wet, rainy spring, wildfire season officially begins Saturday, April 15, as specified by state law.
+Even with this wet, rainy spring, Washington’s summer fire rules officially begin Sunday, April 15, as specified by state law.

-“All this snow and rain may delay our fire season, but our forests always face the threat of wildfire,” said Commissioner of Public Lands Hilary Franz.
-“We’re going to do everything we can to be ready for fire season and I encourage all our neighbors to do the same.”
+“Whether fire season is delayed or not, Washington’s forests always face the threat of wildfire,” said Commissioner of Public Lands Hilary Franz.
+“We’re preparing now to be ready for fire season before the weather heats up, and I encourage all our neighbors to do the same.”

 Property owners can reduce fire risk to their homes and lands by keeping dead vegetation off roofs and away from buildings.
 The Firewise program explains how to use these techniques and offers incentives to communities who follow Firewise principles.

-Prediction for this summer’s weather is available from the National Weather Service.
-While mountain basins currently have an above average snowpack, the risk of wildfires can change rapidly during spring’s warmer, drier weather.
+While mountain basins currently have an above average snowpack, the risk of wildfires can change rapidly during spring’s warmer, dryer weather.
 Among other things, that means people working in the woods or clearing land need to have fire prevention equipment on hand.
+Prediction for this summer’s weather is available:

 The rules are intended to prevent forest fires and to extinguish small fires before they spread to the forested lands.
-Those same rules restrict cigarette smoking in forested areas on roads, gravels pits or other clearings.
-They also prohibit lighting fireworks on forestland.
+These rules restrict cigarette smoking in forested areas to roads, gravels pits, or other clearings and prohibit lighting fireworks on forestland.